 Some of the victims on the floating wall are worth 5 points.
-This is because these victims are placed a tile which is adjacent to a linear wall.
-This also applies to hazmat signs.
-The colours in the figure are for illustration purposes only.
+The score is because these victims are placed on a tile adjacent to a linear wall.
+The same score also applies to hazmat signs.
+The colors in the figure are for illustration purposes only.